 We aim to make the procedure as comfortable as possible for you.
-This procedure does not need sedation (medicine injected into a vein), but requires a local anaesthetic nose spray to make it more comfortable.
-More information about the local anaesthetic spray can be found on page 7.
+Some people choose to have sedation (injected into a vein), while others prefer to only have local anaesthetic throat spray.
+More information about sedation and throat spray can be found later in this leaflet.

-What are the benefits of having a TNE?
+What are the benefits of having a gastroscopy?

-If you have been troubled by symptoms, the cause may be found and help decide if you need treatment or further tests.
+If you have been troubled by symptoms the cause may be found and help decide if you need treatment or further tests.

-TNE can also be done:
+Gastroscopy can also be done: